 - immigration and visa applications related to the Migration Act 1958 (Cth);

 - employment with the Office of the Information Commissioner Victoria, pursuant to the Privacy and Data Protection Act 2014 (Vic);

 - disability worker registration pursuant to the Disability Service Safeguards Act 2018 (Vic);

-- employment or Done by your own free will.
-See also community treatment order (CTO). work with children or vulnerable people (only if the record includes a serious offence of violence or a sex offence).
+- employment or voluntary work with children or vulnerable people (only if the record includes a serious offence of violence or a sex offence).